 Table of Contents

 Gun technology today has grown in leaps and bounds.
 It is rare that you will encounter a firearm that doesn’t work or has stoppage issues right out of the box.
 The trend is to build lighter, compact, modern-looking, efficient, reliable weapons.
+Both the Glock 19 and CZ P09 have their ups and downs, so I wanted to put them up against each other.

 This is my Glock 19 VS CZ P 09 shootout, two of the more popular guns on the market today.
 They have certain similarities and are often compared together.
 They also have certain distinct differences.
 Either would be a good choice.
 Choosing one over the other wouldn’t be a disastrous mistake, but there are differences that personal preferences may dictate one over the other.